GENUKI Maintainers' Pages

 The script can be invoked with up to three positional parameters, and a keyword parameter, separated by ampersand (&).

-The first positional parameter is the section code, which in the case of a county section is the Chapman county code (see here for a list of section codes).
+The first positional parameter is the section code, which in the case of a county section is the Chapman county code.

 The second positional parameter is some text used to identify the web page which is the subject of the email and, in the case of a county section, is usually the name of the parish or township.
 Spaces in the parish or township name should be replaced with %20 as usual.

-The third parameter is the role code and defaults to web if missing (also see here for a list of roles)
+The third parameter is the role code and defaults to web if missing.

 The keyword parameter is used to force the email to be directed to a specific maintainer identified via the maintainers table.
 The keyword is PERS=initials, where initials are the maintainer's initials used as the index to the maintainers table.
 See the maintainers page to locate the maintainers initials.